tomato42/tls13-spec/draft-ietf-tls-tls13.md

 mechanism, then the Static Secret (SS) is computed based on the server's (EC)DHE key from the identified configuration and the client's key found in the ClientKeyShare.
 If no key from an acceptable group is in the ClientKeyShare, the server MUST reject the known_configuration extension.
+When this mechanism is used, the server MUST NOT send a Certificate/CertificateVerify message unless the ServerConfiguration message is also sent.

 When the known_configuration data extension is in use, the handshake hash is extended to include the server's configuration data and certificate